 EDD staff and the City's outside Program Consultant, if applicable, will perform a preliminary analysis of the interim financial statements, tax reports, payroll information, debt schedule, business plan, copies of agreements, and any other required documentation.
-This preliminary review will reveal if (a) the project meets the HUD and SBA guidelines and at least one of the national objectives, (b) the applicant has the capacity to pay debt service on the AEIBL until SBA payoff occurs, and (c) the applicant has the capacity of fulfilling all of the requirements of the AEIBL and has completed an application with the SBA Economic Injury Disaster Loan Program.
+This preliminary review will reveal if (a) the project meets the HUD and SBA guidelines and at least one of the national objectives, (b) the applicant has the capacity to pay debt service on the AEIBL until a Federal Disaster Assistance Program payoff occurs, and (c) the applicant has the capacity to fulfill all of the requirements of the AEIBL and has completed an application with all applicable Federal Disaster Assistance Programs .
 If the preliminary review is acceptable to EDD, the applicant may submit a Loan Application Form.